EnflameTechnology/candle-gcu/README.md

 [![Documentation](https://docs.rs/candle-core/badge.svg)](https://docs.rs/candle-core)
 ![License](https://img.shields.io/crates/l/candle-core.svg)

-Candle-GCU is designed as a compact, high-performance deep learning framework and is meticulously incubated for Language Model Models (LLMs) to prioritize ease of use, compatibility, and the minimization of development and maintenance efforts.
+Candle-GCU is designed as a compact, efficient deep learning framework and is meticulously incubated for Language Model Models (LLMs) to prioritize ease of use, compatibility, and the minimization of development and maintenance efforts.
 Our technical approach is grounded in the foundation laid by the open-source Candle project, spearheaded by Huggingface.
 Notably, Candle-GCU is developed in Rust, with a deliberate focus on leveraging Enflame GCU capabilities for optimal performance.

 At its core, Candle-GCU seeks to synergize with the broader LLM landscape by seamlessly accommodating a multitude of LLMs within the Candle framework.
 Central to our vision is the pursuit of zero-cost extensions and abstracts, facilitating the seamless integration of the GCU backend into the Candle framework.
-This adaptation is envisioned to empower all supported LLMs to achieve high-performance execution standards.
+This adaptation is envisioned to empower all supported LLMs to achieve efficient execution standards.

 ## Designed Workflow for supporting Enflame GCU